jcosta33/confessions/README.md

-# Confession Log App
+# MERN Stack App

-This app is designed with priests in mind (something you don't hear often enough!).
-Its purpose is to log the confessions of his congregation, like a diary for other people's secrets.
+Simple log management app.
+A diary for other people's secrets.

 ## Techs used: